infinitybas/slfx/README.md

 * Spring managed controllers - use `@Autowired` to inject services into your controllers
 * Inject controllers into one another!
 * `Intent` pattern view switching with model parameters
+* View history navigation with forward and back

 #### SampleSLFXApplication.java
     public class SampleSLFXApplication extends Application {